uggla/rock_run/README.md

 - ▶️ or **Esc** pause the game.
 - ◀️ or **Backspace** go back or exit the game.

+## Storage

+The game uses the [bevy_pkv](https://docs.rs/bevy_pkv/0.11.1/bevy_pkv) crate to store language preferences.
+On native systems, this creates a `bevy_pkv.redb` database in the system's application data directory.
+For WebAssembly (Wasm), it uses local storage.

 ## Run Locally (mainly for development purposes)

 1. Clone the project